 - 3 cups fresh baby spinach

-- ¼ cup sliced green olives, such as castelvetrano olives
+- ¼ cup sliced green olives (I suggest Castelvetrano olives)

 - Heat butter in a large skillet with a fitted lid over medium-high heat.
 Once melted, add lemon slices.
 Cook 2 to 3 minutes, until golden-brown; flip and cook 1 to 2 additional minutes.
 Transfer to a plate and reduce heat to medium.